cgswords/cgswords.github.io/_posts/2014-01-17-wrote-a-grant.md

 ---
 layout: post
-title: I Wrote a Grant
+title: Effect Handlers for Compilation
 tags: blog research
 ---
 So I wrote a grant.
 It wasn't particularly good, and it isn't